meditationstuff/protocol_1/index.md

 * https://breakingsmart.substack.com/p/good-people-and-wicked-problems [Last accessed: 2021-05-20]
 * Siff, Jason.
 Unlearning meditation: What to do when the instructions get in the way.
 Shambhala Publications, 2010.
 * Siff, Jason.
 Thoughts are not the enemy: An innovative approach to meditation practice.
 Shambhala Publications, 2014.
 [Note: I haven't looked at this one, yet]
+* Willpower Doesn't Work: Discover the Hidden Keys to Success.
+Benjamin P. Hardy.
+2018.
+* Stove, David.
+"What Is Wrong with Our Thoughts?
+A Neo-Positivist Credo."
+The Plato Cult and Other Philosophical Follies (1991): 179-205.

 [<a href="#193h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]